Amlyze/amltrix-data/markdown/actors.md

 - They exploit weak KYC at ATMs to convert or move cash discreetly.
 - Repeated transactions at different locations fragment the audit trail, challenging financial institutions' monitoring and investigative efforts.
-- [Custodial Mixers](https://framework.amltrix.com/techniques/T0003.001) — Illicit operators, including professional money launderers and organized crime groups, deposit tainted cryptocurrency into custodial mixers, receive seemingly unrelated withdrawals, and repeat the process.
-This layering obscures the unlawful origin of the funds and complicates financial institutions' efforts to identify or attribute the transactions to their underlying criminal activity.
-- [Chargeback](https://framework.amltrix.com/techniques/T0091) — Illicit operators initiate and orchestrate fraudulent chargebacks by:

-- Submitting fabricated or misleading dispute claims to credit card issuers or payment platforms.
-- Coordinating with colluding merchants or controlling both merchant and cardholder roles to inflate or invent transactions.
-- Manipulating transactional records and refund processes to obscure the original source of illicit funds, complicating financial institution detection.
 - [Early Surrender](https://framework.amltrix.com/techniques/T0086.001) — Illicit operators undertake the scheme by:

 - Purchasing insurance policies with illicit funds, often structuring or overinflating premium payments from multiple jurisdictions.